troastarrr/currency-rate/README.md

 - `CsvParsingException`: Returns a 400 Bad Request response with an error message.
 - `MethodArgumentNotValidException`: Returns a 400 Bad Request response with validation error messages.
 - Other Exceptions: Returns a 500 Internal Server Error response with an error message.

-Feel free to customize and expand the README file as needed to provide additional information about the Currency Rate API.